chen0040/spark-ml-regex-generator/README.md

 # spark-ml-regex-generator
-Spark implementation that takes a set of texts and use evolutionary computation which generate a regex that will match other similar texts
+Spark implementation that takes a set of texts and use genetic programming which discover regex for grok that will match other similar texts

+# Install

+Add the following dependency to your POM file:

+# Usage